raspberrypilearning/hamster-party-cam/overview.md

-We need to find some way of being able to see what the hamsters are up to during the night.
+We need to find some way of being able to see what our pet hamsters are up to during the night.
 I suspect they are partying.

 In this project, we are going to use a Raspberry Pi Camera Module and an Explorer HAT with a Raspberry Pi to take pictures and video of the hamsters, triggered by their movement.